-Reports: Bodies found at New Jersey nursing home
+Owner: Nursing home where bodies found was overwhelmed

 More than 100 residents and staff members have tested positive for the coronavirus that causes COVID-19, the Times reported.

+Gov. Phil Murphy said at a news briefing Thursday that he has asked the state attorney general to look into what happened in Andover, as well as at any other nursing homes that have had many deaths.

+The Democratic governor said he was “outraged that bodies of the dead were allowed to pile up in makeshift morgue at the facility.
+New Jerseyans living in our long-term care facilities deserve to be cared for with respect, compassion and dignity.”

 The coronavirus has spread quickly through nursing homes around the country, leading to pressure on federal health officials to publicly track COVID-19 infections and deaths.
-In New Jersey, 471 residents of long-term care facilities have died, and 358 of the state’s 375 facilities have reported positive cases, according to state health officials.
+In New Jersey, 471 residents of long-term care facilities had died through Wednesday, and 358 of the state’s 375 facilities have reported positive cases, according to state health officials.

 Since last month, the state has banned visitation, ordered universal masking and required that all facilities notify residents, family and staff of any outbreaks.